 “This isn’t what I signed up for.
 I’m tired.
 I’m anxious.
 I’m overwhelmed.
 Parenthood was supposed to be joyful.
 I was supposed to be happy.
 I was going to spend my days cuddling and reading books and my nights resting while my children slept.
 There was supposed to be peace.
 I never expected to have children with special needs.
 What I got was more tantrums than cuddles.
 More exhaustion than rest.
 I feel more overwhelmed than peaceful.”

-Homeschooling in itself is a long commitment; adding in special needs might seem overwhelming.
+Homeschooling in itself is a long commitment; homeschooling special needs children might seem overwhelming.
 But as many parents have learned, the tough times are where we deepen our faith.
 This post, “In Everything Give Thanks” is a wonderful reminder that hard is not impossible, and it usually makes us stronger.

 Last, but certainly not least, I recommend the book “Different” by Sally and Nathan Clarkson.
 It’s about Sally’s journey raising her son Nathan with his quirks and learning difficulties.
 Nathan (now grown) co-authored the book with his mom.
+Nathan was exclusively homeschooled, but this book is about much more than home education; it’s about the life, emotions, struggles, and experiences of a mom with a special needs child.
 I was on the book launch team for this book when it was released, and I highly recommend it.
 You can also read this review by Suzanna at Wonder-Filled Days for more.